lHumaNl/PyHeapDumper/README.md

 ### This will:

 Perform some simple calculations in the background.
-Take a heap dump every 10 seconds and save it to heap_dump.json.
+Take a heap dump every 10 seconds and save it to ./heap_dumps/examples/heap_dump_<count>.json.
-Continue this process for a total of 60 seconds.

-### How it works:

-#### do_some_work function: This function simulates background work by calculating square roots in a loop.

-#### periodic_heap_dump function: This function uses the HeapDumper.collect_heap_metadata method to create heap dumps at a specified interval.
-In the example, it saves a heap dump every 10 seconds for a total of 60 seconds.

-#### Logging: The example uses Python's logging library to provide detailed logs about the heap dump process.